For 99 cents, you can lose 15 pounds in two seconds.

 Green and Phillips, co-founders of the Phoenix-based company Pretty Smart Women, point out that photos aren't always accurate representations of ourselves, what with the bad angles, lighting and looking fatter than in real life.
 Fair, but what's baffling is that they also tout the app as a get-healthy motivator.

-"It can be an inspiration if you are trying to eat better, move more, and get healthy," Phillips wrote to The Guardian.
-"It's a realistic look at what I may look like and reminder of how I might feel if I put that cookie down and go for a walk."
+"It can be an inspiration if you are trying to eat better, move more, and get healthy," Phillips said in The Guardian.
+"It's a realistic look at what I may look like, and a reminder of how I might feel if I put that cookie down and go for a walk."

-Okay, I really don't know about that.
-First off, feeling good in and of itself is a stronger motivator than seeing a doctored pic — when you feel a certain way, you remember everything associated with that feeling and try to recreate it.
-That's (partially) why exercise becomes addictive if you do it regularly enough, and why healthy-eating people don't crave junk food as often.
+Well, I really don't know about that.
+Feeling good in and of itself is a stronger motivator than seeing a doctored picture.
+When you feel a certain way, you remember everything associated with that feeling and try to recreate it.
+That's why exercise becomes addictive if you do it regularly enough, and why healthy-eating people don't crave junk food as often.

-"I can just imagine a young woman in my office kind of obsessing on this app, and it causing real damage," says Leora Fulvio, MFT, a therapist and YourTango Expert who specializes in eating disorders.
+"I can just imagine a young woman in my office kind of obsessing on this app, and it causing real damage," says Leora Fulvio, MFT, a therapist who specializes in eating disorders.
 "There's no way to be happy with the results."
 Because the results aren't real.

 The app's focus on the face can also be damaging to people with eating disorders.
-Fulvio says these patients often spend long times in front of the mirror looking at every little pore in their face.
+Fulvio says these patients often spend a long time in front of the mirror looking at every little pore in their face.

-While Photoshop or an app may solve a surface, cosmetic problem, they won't fix anyone's self-esteem, says Rudolph.
+"It's just another thing saying we're not OK the way we are.
+We have to make ourselves look thinner in order to be accepted."
+While Photoshop or an app may solve a surface, cosmetic problem, they won't fix anyone's self-esteem.
 "It seems like with young women, they're outwardly going to fix themselves with this app to look how they think they'd be accepted better.
-However, underneath, it's just going to reiterate that they don't look that way."
+However, underneath it's just going to reiterate that they don't look that way."